famoser/docs/docs/communicate/creativity.md

 - get employees more interested (hence motivated) into their work

 ## Resources

-lateral thinking (read Serious Creativity: Using the Power of Lateral Thinking to Create New Ideas)
+Serious Creativity: Using the Power of Lateral Thinking to Create New Ideas for a book about this